lu-kno/DeskOrganizerWeBots/README.md

 ## Report To Do
-  - [ ] readme with instructions on how to run the code and how to use the interface (including the keyboard shortcuts)
+  - [x] readme with instructions on how to run the code and how to use the interface (including the keyboard shortcuts)
-    - [ ] include webots version and python version used
+    - [x] include webots version and python version used
-    - [ ] Mention video directory in repo to present results
+    - [x] Mention video directory in repo to present results

+    - [ ] test install instructions on a fresh machine

   - [ ] find solution for model download (maybe use git lfs)
-      - [ ] remove object detection model from git ignore and push it to github
+      - [ ] remove object detection model from git ignore and push it to repo

+  - [ ] make sure that the git repo is publicly accessible

   - [ ] provide new requirements.txt

-  - [ ] make sure that the git repo is publicly accessible
+  - [ ] create zip file with all necessary files for the hand in.
+    - [ ] final report
+    - [ ] software with source code
+    - [ ] readme file with instructions
+    - [ ] video demonstraions

   - [ ] export final pdf (attempt in latex)- [DeskOrganizerWeBots](#deskorganizerwebots)
   - [Movement](#movement)